pensando/pypi/README.md

 * PSM GUI `Admin` menu, allows `Enable Live Capture` to see the the APIs used when an operation is performed in PSM GUI

 ## Contributing
-The Pensando Python SDK is auto generated from the PSM swagger spec.
+The AMD Pensando Python SDK is auto generated from the PSM swagger spec.
 Please do not fork/modify any code in this repository, instead head over to [https://github.com/pensando/psm-tools](https://github.com/pensando/psm-tools) to generate the appropriate code.

 ## Issues
 Please submit an issue at [https://github.com/pensando/psm-tools/issues](https://github.com/pensando/psm-tools/issues) if you find a bug or want to request an enhancement.